Ideal for Summer Season

-Enjoy some freshly prepared lunch in one of the local cafes before heading up towards the northern region of Andratx.
+Enjoy a freshly prepared lunch in one of the local cafes before heading up towards the northern region of Andratx.
 Moving north of the settlements you will find a lot less people and a lot more mountains.
 Ideal with a guide, you can see various towns across the islands and you may even be able to see some of the observation towers which were built in the 1600s.
-A total of 12 still stand out of the 14 towers erected in the area, to watch out for pirates and other invading parties.
+A total of 12 still stand, out of the 14 towers erected in the area, built to watch out for pirates and other invading parties.

 Finish off the day as you please and get back to the yacht in time to enjoy a spectacular sunset from your own private viewing platform.